 Tip 3: Find opportunities to make money on the side.

 When was the last time you went through your clothes?
-Declutter your closet of old jeans and sweaters that are too big or too small on you.
-Platos Closet does a buy back program where you can sell your old clothes that are collecting dust, to gain some money to be stored away!
-Have a bike that you haven’t rode since you were 16?
+Declutter your closet of old jeans and sweaters that are too big or too small for you.
+Platos Closet does a buy-back program where you can sell your old clothes that are collecting dust, to gain some money to be stored away!
+Have a bike that you haven’t ridden since you were 16?
 Sell that too!
-Kids grown, but you are still holding onto that car seat for your kids kids?
+Kids are grown, but you are still holding onto that car seat for your kids?
 Sell that too!

 If you can develop a budget plan, while finding smaller opportunities to save money, you will be on your dream vacation in no time!
-Imagine, you start saving $100 per week, you cut out buying coffee and meals out, you could save around $7,700 a year!
-With monster that could get you a dream trip to multiple locations!
-You can pair a travel package of Breckenridge and Hawaii for up to four people for all that money you saved!
-Now if Breckenridge, and Hawaii are not motivation for you enough to start saving for your next vacation, browse all the other destinations we offer!
+Imagine, you start saving $100 per week, you cut out buying coffee and meals out, and you could save around $7,700 a year!
+With Monster that could get you a dream trip to multiple locations!
+You can pair a travel package between Breckenridge and Hawaii for up to four people for all that money you saved!
+Now if Breckenridge, and Hawaii are not motivating you enough to start saving for your next vacation, browse all the other destinations we offer!